Rasam (film): Casting

 Mohanlal was signed in a cameo role as himself.
 In the film, he appeared as the friend of a leading businessman in Dubai.
 "Mohanlal has a pivotal role in Rasam as he is the one who mentors Indrajith in his work at the wedding in Dubai", says Rajeev.
 Indrajith plays Balu, a Namboothiri cook who runs a restaurant in Kerala.
 Balu is a B. Tech and MBA degree holder.
 He follows his father, a popular cook who is invited to Doha to do catering service for a marriage ceremony.

 Varuna Shetty was cast as the heroine, her debut film in Malayalam.
-She does the role of Janaki, daughter of a Dubai-based business man.
+She does the role of Janaki, daughter of a Dubai-based businessman.
 It is her wedding which centres the main plot in the film.
 Her father calls renowned chefs from Kerala to make a traditional Sadya for her wedding.
 Mythili is the other female lead in the film.
 Nihal Pillai is playing a villain role in the film.